akvo/akvo-flow-docs/docs/fieldapp2.0/X-syncing-data.rst

 If there are multiple forms inside a data point, the icon used will display the 'worst case', meaning that if some of the forms are already synced, but one form is not synced, it will display the not-synced icon.

-You can order the Data Point list according to the status, by selecting the *Status* option in the *Order By* menu option.
+You can order the data point list according to the status, by selecting the *Status* option in the *Order By* menu option.

 .. figure:: img/datapoint-status.png
    :width: 200 px